 One of these laws made the wearing of motorcycle helmets – which protesters had been wearing to help protect themselves from berkut beatings – illegal.
 Instead, they took to wearing cooking pots on their heads.

-If US intelligence reports are accurate, Yanukovych is Putin’s first choice to takeover as Ukrainian president should his invasion succeed and Zelensky is removed from office.
-Winter of Fire makes it clear that Ukrainians would not welcome him home.
+If US intelligence reports are accurate, Yanukovych was Putin’s first choice to takeover as Ukrainian president should his invasion have succeeded.
+Winter of Fire makes it clear that Ukrainians would not have welcomed him home.